-Our robots will wait for the little green man!
-The robots zoom in on the light display and wait for the green man to show before crossing.
+Our robots will wait for the cross signal.
+The robots zoom in on the light display and wait for the appropriate cross light before crossing.
 If there is a problem or they are not sure about something, they have an audio recording that asks a passer by to press the button for them or they will let a remote assistant know they need a hand.
 They will always take a cautious approach.